 But, Christian baptism is an act of obedience.
 As Jesus was baptized in obedience (Matthew 3:15), so we should be as well.
 It is also part of the great commission—"Go therefore and make disciples of all nations, baptizing them in[b] the name of the Father and of the Son and of the Holy Spirit" (Matthew 28:19).
 Publically confessing one's faith, whether by word (Romans 10:9-10) or action (Acts 2:38), while not required for salvation, is a way of acknowledging the Father and a sign of a saving faith (Matthew 10:32-33).

 The biblical requirements for baptism are simple: have a saving relationship with Jesus Christ, and understand what baptism means.
 The Bible adds no requirements for age, the length of time someone has been a believer (Acts 8:34-38), or informational classes—as long as the person understands what baptism means.
-Baptism can be performed in a church's baptismal, a swimming pool, or the ocean.
-And the participants can wear robes, waders, jeans, or swimsuits.
+Baptism can be performed in a church's baptismal, a swimming pool, the ocean, or other water source.
+And the participants can wear robes, waders, jeans, swimsuits, or other clothing.
 The only requirements are that the person being baptized is a Christian and is willing to obey God by publically declaring their relationship with Him.

 Is there a correct mode of baptism?